 India has a cumulative installed solar capacity of 41 GW and a large-scale solar project pipeline of 53.6 GW, with another 24.1 GW tendered and pending auctions at the end of Q1 2021.

 With the current pandemic, it has become increasingly challenging to manage the workforce, along with the unprecedented rise in component prices, and the eventual project costs.
 These testing times have culminated in an industry demand for innovative solutions for effectively building and operating assets.

-Join us for the India launch of Huawei FusionSolar 8.0 Gemini – a webinar that will introduce you to new cutting-edge technologies intellectualizing PV design, helping lower the CAPEX, and ensuring a better Levelized Cost of Storage Analysis (LCOS) solar-storage synergy.
+Huawei FusionSolar 8.0 Gemini India launch was done during the webinar that introduced you to new cutting-edge technologies intellectualizing PV design, helping lower the CAPEX, and ensuring a better Levelized Cost of Storage Analysis (LCOS) solar-storage synergy.

 Monday, May 31, 2021, 03:00 pm IST/

 String inverters are fast gaining market share in solar installations – both utility-scale and rooftop making up 49% of the inverter market in India in 2020.

 The webinar brought in experts to discuss the disruptive and smart technologies in the new age inverters that are helping optimize rooftop solar systems.
 Rooftop installers discussed their experiences and technology expectations integrated with cost-effective systems to drive growth in the segment.

 In these tough times, lowering costs has become more crucial for businesses as increasing revenues is a challenge.
 Rooftop solar is seen as an attractive option for commercial and industrial units that are trying to reduce their operating expenses.
 With many emerging business models, there is a renewed interest to go solar.